JakeBoggs/Gait-Analyzer/README.md

 # Gait Analyzer Tool

 This tool analyzes gait patterns from side-view videos of walking patients using YOLOv11-pose estimation.
 It allows users to interactively review video frames, adjust key joint points, calculate relevant angles, and save the results.
+Once the models are downloaded, the app runs entirely on-device without requiring network access, to ensure HIPAA compliance.
+Created over an Easter weekend for my mother, who needed to analyze a dataset of videos for her research study.

 ## Demo